vuestorefront/vue-storefront/packages/core/docs/architecture/server-middleware.md

 ## Creating an integration

 To create Server Middleware integration, you can follow our [Integrating eCommerce platform](/integrate/integration-guide.html) guide.
-Some integrations don't need custom theme.
-In such case, you can delete the `theme` folder from our integration boilerplate project and skip parts of the guide concerning it.
+Some integrations don't need a custom theme.
+In such a case, you can delete the `theme` folder from our integration boilerplate project and skip parts of the guide concerning it.

 ## Extending an integrations